Wodajo/Offensive/tools/scanning/nmap.md

 show all sent and received packets (and standard output)

 ### packet fragmentation
+**Why data must be a multiple of 8 bytes??**
-`--mtu SizeInBytes`
+`--mtu SizeInBytes-MultiplicationOf8`
 works for raw packet features (TCP&UDP scans [except FTP bounce and -sT], OS detection)
 NOT for NSE (like `-sV`, `-sC`) - depend on TCP stack

 `sudo nmap --mtu 8 -sS 192.168.1.124`

 carefull - check with `wireshark` if your OS is truly fragmenting them (might be problems with kernel)

+ `--send-eth` if kernel cause problems (bypass IP layer and directly send ethernet frames)